The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Michigan, US

 Accepting New Patients

-John Maltese is a Physiatrist in Troy, Michigan.
-Dr. Maltese has been practicing medicine for over 40 years and is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Paraplegia, Sciatica, Foot Drop, and Scoliosis.
+John Maltese is a Physiatrist practicing medicine in Troy, Michigan.
+He has been practicing medicine for over 40 years.
+Dr. Maltese is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Paraplegia, Sciatica, Foot Drop, and Scoliosis.
+Dr. Maltese is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Maltese is currently accepting new patients.

 Advanced in Acute Cerebellar Ataxia